-This is a You Asked 4 It project that was on our list for quite awhile.
-We finally found the perfect fabric to make it happen: a home décor Jacquard by Waverly Fabrics.
-It’s soft yet stable in a great neutral with a subtle texture.
-The French Mattress Edge is actually a hand-stitching technique.
-It’s not at all difficult, but you do need a longer, stronger needle and heavy-duty upholstery thread for the very best results.
+This is a You Asked 4 It project that was on our list for quite awhile: the French Mattress Edge.
+It’s actually a hand-stitching technique.
+And although it is not at all difficult, you do need a longer, stronger needle and heavy-duty upholstery thread for the very best results.
 As you’ll see below, we also recommend quilting gloves to give yourself a good grip as you stitch.

 The trick is to get the right fabric and interior core.
 Because you are grabbing and stitching through a large section of fabric, we recommend staying away from super heavy and/or crisp substates.
-Our Waverly fabric is a medium weight and very pliable.
+As mentioned above, our Waverly fabric was a medium weight and very pliable.

 For those of you new to Sew4Home, You Asked 4 It is a special list we keep of all our visitors’ great ideas and requests.
 We refer to it often when planning our editorial calendars.
-If you have a You Asked 4 It suggestion, please email it to us at: firstname.lastname@example.org.
+If you have a You Asked 4 It suggestion, please email it to us.